 A major component of projected asset growth is the assumed rate of return.
 The assumed return should represent the expected long-term rate of return, based on the Plan's investment policy.
-The rate of return on the Market Value of Assets was 1.49% for the year ended June 30, 2020.
+The rate of return on the Market Value of Assets was -7.75% for the year ended June 30, 2022.

-For valuation purposes, the assumed rate of return on the Valuation Value of Assets is 7.00%.
-The actual rate of return on a valuation basis for the 2020 plan year was 5.50%.
-Since the actual return for the year was less than the assumed return, the Plan experienced an actuarial loss during the year ended June 30, 2020 with regard to its investments.
+For valuation purposes, the assumed rate of return on the Valuation Value of Assets is 7.00% based on the assumptions used in the June 30, 2021 valuation.
+The actual rate of return on a valuation basis for the 2021/2022 plan year was 7.44%.
+Since the actual return for the year was greater than the assumed return, the Plan experienced an actuarial gain during the year ended June 30, 2022 with regard to its investments.

-Investment Experience for Year Ended June 30, 2020
+Investment Experience for Year Ended June 30, 2022